rreece/deep-learning-101/natural-language.md

 ## T5

-TODO:

 -   T5 is an encoder-decoder
+-   Encoder-decoder good for sequence-to-sequence modeling: translation, summarization
+-   T5 also demonstrated that classification tasks can be done as sequence-to-sequence
--   Describe various attention schemes
+-   Recap various attention schemes

 TODO